Senior Leadership Team

 Head Teacher: Mr Anthony Wolfson B.Ed(Hons); MA; M.Ed; NPQH

-Anthony Wolfson has been in Primary Education since 1985 and has been a Head Teacher in Jewish Primary Education since 2002 making him one of the longest serving Jewish Primary headteachers.
+Anthony Wolfson has been in Primary Education since 1985 and has been a Head Teacher in Jewish Primary Education since 2002.
 In 2002 Anthony's first Headship was at Torah Temimah Primary School a Voluntary Aided School in the London Borough of Brent where he successfully led the school for 8 years.
 During this time, he saw the school through two successful Ofsted inspections.
 Anthony was also Head Teacher at Rosh Pinah Primary for 3 years and then Head Teacher at Tashbar Primary School an Independent school for boys in Edgware for 4 years.
 He led Tashbar Primary through an unannounced HMI led Ofsted inspection in June 2014 where the school was judged to be good in all areas.

 In 2001 Anthony gained the National Professional Qualification for Headship (NPQH) whilst still a Deputy Head.
 Anthony gained an MA Degree from the University of London in Hebrew and Jewish Studies in 1992 and an M.Ed degree from the University of Bath School of Education in Education Management in 2004.
 In 2003, Anthony was granted eligibility by Ofsted to undertake Ofsted Inspection Skills training which he did with ICP, one of the Inspection Contractors at that time.
 In 2006, Anthony completed the Leadership Programme for Serving Head Teachers (LPSH) with the National College for School Leadership and in 2013 he completed the Ashdown Fellowship Programme along with 9 other Jewish Primary Head Teachers run by the UJIA in conjunction with the Centre for Educational Leadership (CEL), then part of the University of Manchester.